statengeneraal/laws-markdown/AMvB/besluit/geluidhinder/BWBR0020445/README.md

 a.
 60 dB(A) voor onderwijsgebouwen, ziekenhuizen of verpleeghuizen;

 b.
-55 dB(A) voor andere gezondheidszorggebouwen als bedoeld in artikel 1.2;
+55 dB(A) voor verzorgingshuizen, psychiatrische inrichtingen en kinderdagverblijven;

 c.
 55 dB(A) voor geluidsgevoelige terreinen.